CSIS-iLab/ocean/_posts/2019-06-06-piracy-and-illegal-fishing-in-perus-tropical-pacific-sea.md

 authors:
   - _authors/marco-ruiz-serkovic.md
   - _authors/emi-koch.md
+introduction: This commentary comes from new contributors Emi Koch and Marco Ruiz-Serkovic, founders of Beyond the Surface International.
+Emi and Marco describe an oft overlooked aspect of security challenges in the maritime space – the conflict between artisanal, or community level resource use, and industrial scale fishing.
+Small scale fisheries account for half of the global fish catch and 90 percent of direct employment within the fisheries sector.
+Beyond the numbers, the people involved in these fisheries are often the ones most intimately associated with the resource and also most impacted by conflict over it.
+The story that Emi and Marco tell here is a reminder that sustainability and security go hand in hand and that those most affected are not always the most visible.
 lede: In Peru's Tropical Pacific Sea, two main forces–industrial fishing fleets and foreign pirates–threaten small-scale fishing communities.
 keywords:
   - iuu